aFarhin/Higher_Order_Function-Experiment/README.md

-        Here I will write two different ways to write a programme-
+        Here I have written two different ways to write a programme-

         Tasks to do:
         An array of 5 boxex are given, where in each box there are different number of apples. we have to do 3 tasks on